audiosdev/AudiosPlugin-Godot-iOS-Audio-Plugin/README.md

 # Godot-iOS-Audio-Plugin (AudiosPlugin)
-Godot engine cannot record audio in iOS devices, that is a known bug.This plugin solves the Godot audio recording issue and playback issue in iOS devices.
-Please open the Audios Plugin XCode Project.
-Compile.
+This plugin solves the Godot audio recording issue and playback issue in iOS devices.
+Please open the Audios Plugin XCode Project and compile the project.
+You can also use the libaudios_plugin.a binary in your project.

 # Easy Integration Steps
 1) Unzip the Godot.zip file to Godot folder for Godot's header files.
 You can generate the latest Godot header files.
 See Getting Godot engine headers below.